shym2501/superbio/README.md

 laravel new my-project --using=mortenebak/tallstarter
 ```

 You could also just use this repository as a starting point for your own project by clicking use template.
+If installing manually, these are the steps to install:

 ## 1. Install dependencies